-As part of our RE learning this term, Year 2 have been learning about the Jewish celebration of Shabbat.
-We were very lucky to have visitors from the Norwich Synagogue come into school and share information about Shabbat and demonstrate what it is like to be part of the celebration.
+As part of our RE learning this half term, Year 2 have been learning about the Jewish celebration of Shabbat.
+The children were very lucky to have visitors from the Norwich Synagogue come into school and share information about Shabbat and demonstrate what it is like to be part of the celebration.
 Each year 2 classroom was set out for the celebratory meal of Shabbat.
 The children were able to bring their RE learning to life by recreating what a Jewish family would do on Friday night and how they finish celebrating on Saturday.
 Ann Reeve, RE KS1 subject leader said, ‘Having visitors to enhance the Religious Education lessons really enables children to be immersed in the cultures and beliefs of others.’

 The Year 2 children have had a really special addition to their classrooms linking to their topic of ‘Air, Land and Sea’ this month.
 On Monday, 22nd January ‘Living Eggs’ delivered twelve eggs, and the children waited in anticipation for them to hatch.

 The classes didn’t have to wait long, as the first chick hatched on Tuesday evening!
 Eight hatched in total, and Year 2 were fortunate enough to record a clip as one of the chicks worked hard to break free from their egg.

 The children have used this experience to enhance their Science learning, as well as in their Literacy lessons.
 They have kept a diary of the ‘journey’ from an egg being laid to a chick hatching and written fact files about chickens and the different stages of the life cycle of a hen.
 The work produced has been fantastic.